Karl Heinz Bennemann: Bennemann's impact and legacy through trainees

 Other of Bennemann's graduate students were or are now in the industrial or financial sectors.
 Günther Kerker (worked at Bayer, Switzerland, until he died in 2016) studied the strong-coupling superconductivity in transition-metal alloys.
-Roland Linke (worked at the Deutsche Telephonwerke, Berlin, Germany, until he died in 1986) contributed to the understanding of itinerant magnetism in transition metals.
+Roland Linke (worked at the Deutsche Telephonwerke, Berlin, Germany, until he became seriously disabled and died several years later) contributed to the understanding of itinerant magnetism in transition metals.
 Ute Pustogowa (Hypo Vereinsbank-Unicredit, Germany) contributed to the understanding of the magneto-optic non-linear effects in transition metals.
 Sören Grabowski (Partner at EY Parthenon, Berlin, Germany - formerly also Munich, San Diego & Moscow) contributed to the understanding of the interdependence of spin fluctuations and high-Tc superconductivity.
 Matthias Langer (LK Test Solutions, München, Germany) worked on a theory to explain the elementary excitations in the normal state of high Tc superconductors.
 Thomas Luce (MicroVision, Nürnberg, Germany) studied problems in non-linear occurred at surfaces and thin films.
 Roland Knorren (EMEA at Oracle, Hamburg, Germany) studied the ultrafast dynamics of non-equilibrium electrons in noble and transition metals.
 Ilya Grigorenko (CLS Group, New York, USA) studied ultrafast dynamics and optimal control of electrons in nanostructures.
 Roman Brinzanik (Kraftwerk Renewable Power Solutions GmbH, Berlin) performed a Monte Carlo study of magnetic nanostructures during growth.